EnbinYang/cpp-tips/gdb-instance/high-cpu/README.md

 # high-cpu

-compile files
+Compile files

 ```bash
 g++ main.cpp -o main -std=c++11 -lpthread
 ```

-running
+Running

 ```bash
 ./main
 ```

-start gdb and load the executable file
+Start gdb and load the executable file

 ```bash
 gdb ./main $(pidof main)
 ```

-show all thread information
+Show all thread information

 ```bash
 info threads
 ```

-switch to thread #2
+Switch to thread #2

 ```bash
 thread 2
 ```

-view stack information for thread #2.
+View stack information for thread #2.
 You will see that function `compute_task()` has been running the computation task

 ```bash
 bt